University of Shanghai for Science and Technology

-With more than 110 years of history, USST has today become a comprehensive university, which now covers six main disciplines (engineering, science, economics, management, literature and law).

-In July 2016, USST was selected as one of 25 universities which are jointly-sponsored and built by China's State Administration for Science, Technology and Industry for National Defence and provincial or municipal government (Shanghai Municipal Government).
+The school originated from the Hujiang University founded in 1906 and the German Medicine and Engineering School founded in 1907.
+In the early 1950s, the former Hujiang University and the former National Shanghai Advanced Mechanical Vocational School were respectively reorganized into Shanghai Institute of Mechanical Engineering (renamed East China University of Technology in 1994) and Shanghai Mechanical College.
+In 1996, the two schools merged to form University of Shanghai for Science and Technology.
+In 1998, the school was transferred from the former Ministry of Machinery Industry to the management of the Municipality of Shanghai.

 History

 Origins

 The University of Shanghai for Science and Technology was originally built by the Northern and Southern Baptists of the United States on 26.5 acres of land purchased in late 1905.
-The first president of the college, originally known as the Shanghai Baptist College and Seminary, was John Thomas Proctor, a Baptist Missionary appointed by the Board of Trustees in August 1906 during a meeting in Moganshan.
+The first president of the college, originally known as the Shanghai Baptist College and Seminary, was John Thomas Proctor, a Baptist missionary appointed by the board of trustees in August 1906 during a meeting in Moganshan.
 Proctor was president and professor of history and philosophy at the college until the fall of 1910 when he was replaced by Dr. F. J. White as acting president.
 The first Chinese professor at the college was Mr. Tong Tsing-En.
-The first Chinese president was Dr. Herman C. E. Liu from 1928–1938.
+The first Chinese president was Dr. Herman C. E. Liu from 1928 to 1938.

 Development

 USST is the amalgamation of East China University of Technology and Shanghai Institute of Mechanical Technology.
-The former originated from Shanghai Industry School, set up on the original campus of University of Shanghai, also known as Hujiang University (滬江大學)(1906–1952) after the establishment of the People's Republic of China.
+The former originated from Shanghai Industry School, set up on the original campus of Hujiang University (1906–1952) after the establishment of the People's Republic of China.
 The latter originated from Deutsche Medizinschule, created in 1907.
 Between 1960 and 1994, the school was known as Shanghai Institute of Mechanism (上海機械學院).In May 1996, East China University of Technology and Shanghai Institute of Mechanical Technology were amalgamated and established as USST.
 Due to this historical heritage, the English name of the university begins with its predecessor (University of Shanghai) to show the origins of USST.
-Meanwhile, the university also includes Science and Technology to emphasise its major research strength.
-The University of Shanghai for Science and Technology today has become a key university in Shanghai.